ivanakse-lit/trust-no-code-audit/AI_SECURITY_AUDIT_PROMPT.md

     - IncludeGlobs: ["**/*"]
     - ExcludeGlobs: [".git/**", "node_modules/**", "**/dist/**", "**/build/**", "**/*.png", "**/*.jpg", "**/*.jpeg", "**/*.gif", "**/*.webp", "**/*.ico", "**/*.zip", "**/*.exe", "**/*.dll", "**/*.so"]

-    Then run the MoE flow per the spec.
+    Then run the MoE flow per the spec with QA validation after critical detection experts (2-6).
 Do not execute code or perform network calls.
 At the end, write "Security & Architecture.md" and "security_findings.json" into ReportsFolder using write_to_file.
 If the spec file or RepositoryPath is not accessible/readable, stop with AccessError and instruct me to provide a readable local snapshot path and a writable ReportsFolder, then re-run.
     ```

 Orchestration Overview: